 Epilepsy, progressive retinal atrophy and hypothyroidism are a few of these.

-Fortunately, hip dysplasia is one of those conditions that for being largely inherited, can be screened for in your puppy’s potential parents.
+Fortunately, hip dysplasia is one of those conditions is largely inherited.
+That means it can be screened for in potential parent dogs.

 If you only buy a pup from a breeder whose dogs have better than average hip scores for the breed, you will increase your chances of getting a puppy who doesn’t suffer.